Hickies (shoes)

 HICKIES, Inc is a footwear accessories company headquartered in Brooklyn, New York, producing a no-tie shoelace alternative which is currently sold in over 40 countries.
 The company was founded in 2011 by Gaston Frydlweski and Mariquel Waingarten.
-Frydlewski currently serves as CEO and Waingarten as chief marketing officer.
+Frydlewski is CEO and Waingarten as chief marketing officer.
 The name HICKIES is from the cheeky term for a mark of affection.
 The founders believe the world needs more “marks of affection”, and they wanted to leave a mark of affection on everyone's footwear.

 History

 Hickies launched its first product with a Kick starter campaign in 2012 that raised US$159,167, six times more than the $25,000 goal.
 Following the Kick starter campaign, the company opened office in Brooklyn, New York and began production in Taiwan.
 After initial funding, Hydra Ventures, along with other investment funds, then invested US$6.2 million in the company.

 In October 2012, Brookstone introduced the product to the footwear market.

 In 2015, Argentine apparel manufacturer and distributor Topper (sports) signed an agreement with Hickies.
 In Argentina and other South American countries, Topper (sports) handles the distribution and sales of Hickies Lacing System.